 - (Sold Out) Full Share: $550 for 16 week season, weekly pickup = $34.37 per week, June 7th to September 27th. **Feeds 2-5/week.
 Full Share includes a weekly CSB.

 - Bi-weekly Share: $300 every other week for 16 weeks (for a total of 8 pickups), full week share = $37.5 per week, June 7th to September 27th (first pickup either June 7th or June 14th. **Feeds 1-2/week

 - Small Share: $350 for 16 week season, weekly pickup, half-sized share = $21.87 per week, June 7th to September 27th. **Feeds 1-2/week

-- CSB/Flower Share: $100 for our Community Supported Bouquet, which includes one seasonal bouquet per week for 16 weeks, June 7th to September 27th.
+- (Sold Out) CSB/Flower Share: $100 for our Community Supported Bouquet, which includes one seasonal bouquet per week for 16 weeks, June 7th to September 27th.

 Customers must commit to a full, bi-weekly, or small share in advance and can pay for their share in one lump sum, or break it into four monthly payments.
 Ask us about our income-based discount.